bricev/AssetDistributor/README.md

 PHP component that uploads and manage asset from remote social/content provider.

 Currently handle video for YouTube.
+The component could easily handle video for Vimeo, Dailymotion, Metacafé... but also documents for SlideShare, Scribd, or audio for SoundCloud.

-Please be free to integrate other asset/providers (Vimeo, Scribd, SoundCloud...)
+Please feel free to integrate other asset/providers :)

 Vocabulary: